“Your purpose is to be yourself.” – Thich Nhat Hanh

 How to care for our minds, the planet we inhabit and the beings, plants and elements we share it with?

 Artistically, I work primarily on slow growing (often collaborative) projects, where visual art is simply one possible mode of communication.
-I am more interested in the process and experience of making drawings or objects, than specific techniques.
+I am more interested in the process, experience and purpose of making drawings or objects, than specific techniques.
 I find inspiration in our existential relationship with the natural world, as well as in the metaphorical and imaginative possibilities of natural forms and elements.
 Seeds, roots stones and soil may become hope, depth, worry and refuge.